 Credit: @ia21efron on Instagram

 The station has been beautifully preserved, with wooden buildings and vintage signage in yellow and red hues, and is still functional as a train station!
 It’s a lovely nod to the heritage of Hua Hin, while also being a really good spot to take photos 😂

 Address: Hua Hin, Hua Hin District, Prachuap Khiri Khan 77110, Thailand

 Have you been wanting to go to Santorini to take pictures of its iconic white buildings with the blue doors but haven’t quite managed to get to Greece?
 Well, here’s some news for you: you can take those pictures much closer to home, in Santorini Park Cha-Am!

-Santorini Park is an amusement park and mall located in Cha-Am, about a halfa -hour drive from Hua Hin.
+Santorini Park is an amusement park and mall located in Cha-Am, about a half hours’ drive from Hua Hin.
 And yes, the theme park is anchored on the Greek island and is filled with buildings, shops and restaurants fashioned in the beautiful style of Santorini that has become so famous.

 Credit: @dhiyashamimi on Instagram

-#HHWT Tip: While there are rides available at the park, you ticket only covers entry as well as one complimentary ride.
-For additional rides you,’ll have to pay extra ☹️ But at least you can take as many pictures as you want!
+#HHWT Tip: While there are rides available at the park, your ticket only covers entry as well as one complimentary ride.
+For additional rides, you’ll have to pay extra ☹️ But at least you can take as many pictures as you want!

 Getting there: You can get a Grab